Complexity of Linear Subsequences of $k$-Automatic Sequences: Construction by B uchi Arithmetic

 Let the msd-first $2$-state automaton for recognizing addition from Theorem \ref{theorem:addition-FA} be $M_{\add}$.
 We use $M_{\add}(x, y, z)$ to show the output of $M_{\add}$ on input $x \times y \times z$, which is $1$ if and only if $[x]_k + [y]_k = [z]_k$; we use a similar notation to refer to the output of other automata on a specific input.
 Recall that $M_{\add}$ states correspond to the difference $[z]_k - ([x]_k +[y]_k)$.

-Furthermore, the minimization steps in the implementation for an $n$-state automaton can use an algorithm running in $O(n \log n)$ time by Hopcroft \cite{hopcroft_n_1971} or Valmari \cite{valmari_fast_2012}.
-The algorithm by Hopcroft can be slightly modified to be applied to DFAOs as described by van Spaendonck \cite{van_spaendonck_automatic_2020}.
-Note that in an $n$-state DFA, the number of transitions is $O(n)$.
-We assume that the minimization is applied to each DFA or DFAO created.
+In {\tt Walnut} each DFA or DFAO created is minimized.
+If $n$ is the number of states in an automaton (and the number of transitions is $O(n)$), the minimization steps in the implementation can use an algorithm running in $O(n \log n)$ time by Hopcroft \cite{hopcroft_n_1971} or Valmari \cite{valmari_fast_2012}.
+The algorithm by Hopcroft can be applied to DFAOs with slight modifications as described by van Spaendonck \cite{van_spaendonck_automatic_2020}.
+Here we sometimes only consider the effects of a partial minimization to facilitate analysis in the following theorems; however, the upper bound on state complexity and runtime complexity is correct regardless and the runtime complexity computed takes into account the computational cost of a full minimization.